top of page

 Why it is Important to Get a Pedigree for My Dog

 When you decide to bring a dog into your home, it's a commitment that will last for years.
 From companionship to security, dogs provide countless benefits.
 However, ensuring you get the right dog for your family and lifestyle is crucial.
-One significant step in this process is obtaining a pedigree.
+One important step in this process is ensuring that the dog comes from a responsible breeding program with proper documentation of its background.

 What is a Pedigree and Why is it Important?

 A pedigree is a document that outlines the lineage or ancestry of a dog.
 It details the dog's family tree, often going back several generations.
-Recognized breed associations like WALA issue pedigree papers.
-These documents provide valuable information about the dog's genetic background.
+Breed associations such as WALA maintain pedigree records and registration databases for dogs within their programs.
+These records provide valuable information about the dog's genetic background.

 Ensuring Genetic Health

-One of the primary reasons to obtain a pedigree is to ensure the genetic diversity of the dog.
+One of the primary reasons to obtain a dog's documented ancestry is to better understand the genetic diversity of the dog.
 A pedigree can provide insight into the history of the dog's ancestors, allowing you to make an informed decision.
 Reputable breeders screen for common genetic conditions, and this information is often included in the pedigree document.

 Knowing the Lineage

 WALA maintains a database that goes back to the original Australian lines, and early EU and American lines of this breed.
 It includes includes extensive health records.
-WALA keeps its stud books open, which means new lines can be introduced from approved purebred lines to uphold genetic diversity, which promotes good health..
+WALA keeps its stud books open, which means new lines can be introduced from approved purebred lines to uphold genetic diversity, which promotes good health.
 DNA testing companies have not developed a breed test for the ALD.
-Therefore these tests cannot accurately report the breed makeup of the ALD.
-The pedigrees in WALA have undergone extensive tracking and verification.
-You can be assured that a pedigree from WALA accurately reports the breed of the dog and its ancestry.
+Therefore, these tests cannot accurately report the breed makeup of the ALD.
+The pedigrees and registration records maintained within WALA are based on extensive lineage tracking and breeder documentation within the organization’s registry.

 Behavioral Predictability

 Different dog breeds have distinct behavioral traits.
-By obtaining a pedigree, you can have a better understanding of the dog's potential behavior based on its lineage.
+By understanding a dog’s background and ancestry, you can gain insight into potential behavioral traits.
 For example, certain breeds are known for their herding instincts, while others might be more suited to being lap dogs.
 Understanding these traits can help ensure that the dog you choose fits well with your lifestyle and expectations.

 The Australian Labradoodle is a mix of the Labrador Retriever, Poodle and to a smaller amount, the Cocker Spaniel.
 Retrievers were bred for soft mouths (do not bite into the prey they retrieve) and a great willingness to please, learn, and obey.
 They are smart, willing to learn, athletic, bond closely with humans and are sweet-tempered.
 They are top-notch companions, therapy, service and search and rescue dogs.
 This breed is popular for being amazing at taking on anything you ask, even if just being your best friend.
 Poodles were originally bred to be water retrievers.
 Beneath the curly, low-allergen coat is an athletic companion dog, eager to please, wicked smart, and versatile.
 Originally bred to hunt, the Cocker Spaniel soon became a favorite companion dog.
 They are eager to please, train easily, and are loyal. gentle, and affectionate.
 All of these three breeds possess sunny personalities.
 The best of all their personalities blend to create the delightful and friendly ALD, a breed perfect for almost any lifestyle.